 This is not a trend that you would expect to see in La Liga for instance.
 Sides like Barcelona and Real Madrid tend to win a huge amount of penalties, partly due to some questionable refereeing and some penalty box shenanigans, something that was very much in evidence when Barcelona pulled off that epic Champions League comeback against Paris Saint-Germain.

 Premier League referees on the whole are not so easily influenced but fantasy football managers should be aware that some of the men in the middle are far more likely to award a penalty kick than others.
 This is perhaps more significant for daily fantasy slates, when the appointed match officials can be factored into your reckoning.

-There have been 146 penalties awarded in the last 663 Premier League games played but Mike Dean and Robert Madley have been responsible for 37 of those from the 102 games they have presided over.
+A couple of referees stood out in a sample we looked at.
+A total of 146 penalties were awarded in 663 Premier League games played over a period of time but Mike Dean and Robert Madley were responsible for 37 of those combined from the 102 games they had presided over.